Biographies Characteristics Analysis

 "for fundamental work in the field of quantum electronics, which led to the creation of emitters and amplifiers based on the laser-maser principle"

-Mikhail Aleksandrovich Sholokhov
+Mikhail Alexandrovich Sholokhov

 Literature